foundry-rs/starknet-foundry/docs/src/testing/contract-collection/new-mechanism.md

 target.
 If `integration` is not present, snforge will first collect contracts from the first encountered `[[test]]` target.

-After collecting from initial `[[test]]` target, snforge will collect contracts from any other encountered contracts.
+After collecting from initial `[[test]]` target, snforge will collect contracts from any other encountered targets.
 No specific order of collection is guaranteed.

 > 📝 **Note**